BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/state-sync.md

 Note that state synced nodes will have a truncated block history starting at the height of the restored snapshot, and there is currently no [backfill of all block data](https://github.com/tendermint/tendermint/issues/4629).
 Networks should consider broader implications of this, and may want to ensure at least a few archive nodes retain a complete block history, for both auditability and backup.

-## Cosmos SDK State Sync
+## Butane SDK State Sync

-[Cosmos SDK](https://github.com/cosmos/cosmos-sdk) v0.40+ includes automatic support for state sync, so application developers only need to enable it to take advantage.
+[Butane SDK](https://github.com/BUTANE-Smart-Chain) v0.40+ includes automatic support for state sync, so application developers only need to enable it to take advantage.
 They will not need to implement the state sync protocol described in the [above section on Tendermint](#tendermint-core-state-sync) themselves.

 ### State Sync Snapshots

 Tendermint Core handles most of the grunt work of discovering, exchanging, and verifying state data for state sync, but the application must take snapshots of its state at regular intervals, and make these available to Tendermint via ABCI calls, and be able to restore these when syncing a new node.

-The Cosmos SDK stores application state in a data store called [IAVL](https://github.com/cosmos/iavl), and each module can set up its own IAVL stores.
+The Cosmos SDK stores application state in a data store called [BBC](https://github.com/BUTANE-Smart-Chain), and each module can set up its own IAVL stores.
 At regular height intervals (which are configurable), the Cosmos SDK will export the contents of each store at that height, [Protobuf](https://developers.google.com/protocol-buffers/docs/overview)-encode and compress it, and save it to a snapshot store in the local filesystem.
 Since IAVL keeps historical versions of data, these snapshots can be generated simultaneously with new blocks being executed.
 These snapshots will then be fetched by Tendermint via ABCI when a new node is state syncing.

 Note that only IAVL stores that are managed by the Cosmos SDK can be snapshotted.
 If the application stores additional data in external data stores, there is currently no mechanism to include these in state sync snapshots, so the application therefore cannot make use of automatic state sync via the SDK.
 However, it is free to implement the state sync protocol itself as described in the [ABCI Documentation](https://docs.tendermint.com/master/spec/abci/apps.html#state-sync).